sman11235/comprehensive_productivity_tracker/README.md

 * `saket.wallet`
 * `saket.location`

-For local development, one partition and replication factor `1` are sufficient.
+For local development, one partition and replication factor `1` are enough.

-## Local Verification Flow
+## Local Verification

 ### 1. Connect Plaid And Run Pollers